Do I Have To Register My Dog?

 How many dogs can I have?

 Only two dogs may be kept per residence.
-If you require to keep more than two dogs per residence then an Application can be made in writing to Council (Fee Applicable - See above).
+If you require to keep more than two dogs per residence then an Application for 3rd Animal submitted to Council.
+Forms are available from Council's Administraion Centre and Council's Website in Council Forms (Fee Applicable - See above).

 Responsible dog breeding.